-‘General Hospital’ Spoilers: Paternity Rumors Swirl About Robin, Jake and Nathan
+‘General Hospital’ Spoilers: Paternity Rumors Swirl About Robin, Jake And Nathan

 With General Hospital spoilers showing Jake’s captivity on Cassadine Island will finally be explored, the inevitable talk about Jake’s parentage cropped up on social media.
 After Jason Morgan (Billy Miller) threatened to take Jake from Liz Webber (Rebecca Herbst) over her inviting Franco Baldwin (Roger Howarth) to move in, some Friz fans raged on social media.

 Many speculated that General Hospital history could change to make Lucky Spencer (Jonathan Jackson) Jake’s real father.
 Long-time GH watchers saw Liz read the paternity results showing Jason was Jake’s dad.
-However that plot point could be rewritten.
+However, that plot point could be rewritten.
 Carly Corinthos (Laura Wright) had Jake Doe’s DNA tested against Jason Morgan’s, not Jake Webber’s.
 So there’s that.

 It would be a big deal to General Hospital fans if the writers decide to retroactively make Lucky the dad and not Jason, but it’s not unheard of – GH likes to shake things up.
 And it could turn out that Helena Cassadine (Constance Towers) rigged the original DNA test Liz read to screw over Lucky since Helena hates all the Spencers.
-This rumor could turn out to be truth, but might anger many GH fans.
+This rumor could turn out to be the truth but might anger many GH fans.

 Whether GH showrunners decide to remake paternity of these three characters remains to be seen.
-The mystery of Nathan’s dad is wide open and there’s room to speculate on both Robin and Jake’s origins as well, but GH might leave the latter two alone out of respect for legacy characters and history – or they might throw everything into chaos!
+The mystery of Nathan’s dad is wide open, and there’s room to speculate on both Robin and Jake’s origins as well, but GH might leave the latter two alone out of respect for legacy characters and history – or they might throw everything into chaos!
 We’ll see after the reveal of more General Hospital spoilers.

 Wondering why Jax is back?
 Today's #GH is bound to be eye-opening for everyone. pic.twitter.com/uk7SCSefcP